datapane/datapane/public-docs/docs/features/apps/updates.md

 ### Prepend

-`dp.Swap.Prepend` allows you to insert a block as the first item in a layout block.
+`dp.Swap.PREPEND` allows you to insert a block as the first item in a layout block.

 <div style='display: flex; justify-content:center'>
     <img src="/img/advanced/prepend.png" style='width:50%'/>